-Trinity's MA World Religions is designed to prepare students to excel in a cross-cultural context, to study the theological foundations world religions.
+Trinity's MA World Religions, and its four concentrations of Buddhism, Islam, Hinduism, or Secular Humanism, is designed to prepare students to excel in a cross-cultural context, to study the theological foundations of world religions.
 This program is a comprehensive in-depth study of topics relevant to world religions.
 Developing critical thinking skills will equip students for greater effectiveness.